AbdelrhmanBassiouny/entity_query_language/doc/intro.md

 - [Example with Cached Symbols](example_with_cached_symbols.md): This shows using cached @symbol instances without providing a domain.
 - [Example with Indexing](example_with_indexing.md): This shows capturing __getitem__ (indexing) in symbolic expressions.
 - [Example with Flatten](example_with_flatten.md): This shows the usage of the flatten() operation on nested variables.
-- [Example with Merge](example_with_merge.md): This shows the merge operation that combines inner iterables into one.
+- [Example with Concatenate](example_with_concatenate.md): This shows the concatenate operation that combines inner iterables into one.

 ## To Cite: